 One of the biggest projects you can undertake is starting a business on your own.
 You need to think about the what-am-i-going-to-sell idea, come up with THE name, figure out how to build a website – or who’s going to do it for you! – and so much other stuff that you start working on during the very first steps.
 Questions will arise, for sure, but you’re so excited that you don’t want those little issues to bother you right now when you’re at your most creative state of mind!

 There are many reasons for wanting to be self-employed: Maybe your first reason is having no boss, or maybe what appeals to you is that you can work wherever and whenever you want (depending on your customers), or maybe it’s just a matter of responsibilities, like taking care of a sick person, or you may just have a baby and don’t want to hire daycare.
 Whatever your reasons might be, the truth is that you’re willing to work hard and sacrifice your time to start a business on your own.

-Once the techie issues are solved, and you see your website is getting the look you wanted, there comes a moment you weren’t expecting: You have to actually write every single word of your website.
-So you gotta sit down and figure out how to sell your services – or whatever it is that you’re offering.
+Once the techie issues are solved, and you see your website is getting the look you wanted, there comes a moment you weren’t expecting: You have actually to write every single word of your website.
+So you must sit down and figure out how to sell your services or products.
 I’ve found that the worst part – and not only for me – is the “About me” page.
 How do you describe yourself??
 You can’t show off too much… but you do want people to trust in your know-how, so you can’t be too humble either!